-- Pupils needs are supported by all staff but particularly SENDCo and FSW - Staff promote Emotional Literacy teaching active listening, selfawareness, emotional control, self-motivation, empathy and relationship skills - super learners - Growth mindet - 4 be 4 me - Provide family support for pupils experiencing housing, financial or emotional difficulties. - Home visits prior to start of school to establish positive relations between home & school. - Meet the teacher/parents in school/workshops/parents evening/shared conversations with parents to provide guidance on how they can support their child. - Staff to be aware of Barriers to Learning for children. - Parent Workshops e.g. phonics sessions to support with their child's learning at home. - Personal, Social & Emotional Needs of pupils are met in school through curriculum activities - RE/PSHE/class assembly/worship/intervention/Apples and zippy's friends/worry box/lego training/ Forest School - Referrals and signposting to other agencies and professionals for support. - Identify ACES of children and their barriers - Opportunities for parents to come in to school assemblies/plays - To increase the amount of quality interventions available to pupils - SENDCo to produce data of pre and post intervention. - Speech and Language Interventions - Look for ELSA CPD for FSW promoting emotional well-being of children. - ELSA (Emotional Literacy Support Assistant) to support children through a number of approaches including:
+- Pupils needs are supported by all staff but particularly SENDCo and FSW - Staff promote Emotional Literacy teaching active listening, selfawareness, emotional control, self-motivation, empathy and relationship skills - super learners - Growth mind-set - 4 be 4 me - Provide family support for pupils experiencing housing, financial or emotional difficulties. - Home visits prior to start of school to establish positive relations between home & school. - Meet the teacher/parents in school/workshops/parents evening/shared conversations with parents to provide guidance on how they can support their child. - Staff to be aware of Barriers to Learning for children. - Parent Workshops e.g. phonics sessions to support with their child's learning at home. - Personal, Social & Emotional Needs of pupils are met in school through curriculum activities - RE/PSHE/class assembly/worship/intervention/Apples and zippy's friends/worry box/lego training/ Forest School - Ensure progression in SRE/PSHE lessons - Referrals and signposting to other agencies and professionals for support. - Identify ACES of children and their barriers - Opportunities for parents to come in to school assemblies/plays - To increase the amount of quality interventions available to pupils - SENDCo to produce data of pre and post intervention. - Speech and Language Interventions - CPD for FSW promoting emotional well-being of children. - ELSA (Emotional Literacy Support Assistant) to support children through a number of approaches - Re design FSW room including: